How Much Will Medicare Cost In 2025?

 Most people don't pay a monthly premium for Part A (sometimes called "premium-free Part A).
 If you buy Part A, you'll pay up to $525 each month in 2024.
 If you paid Medicare taxes for less than 30 quarters, the standard Part A premium is $475.
 If you paid Medicare taxes for 30-39 quarters, the standard Part A premium is $264.
 Part A hospital inpatient deductible and coinsurance you pay:

 $1,676 deductible for each benefit period.
-A Part A Benefit Period consists of 90 days in length.
-If you have Original Medicare or a Medicare Advantage plan you can expect to pay this.
+A Part A Benefit Period consists of 90 days.
+If you have Original Medicare or a Medicare Advantage plan, you can expect to incur this cost.
 However, this deductible is covered by most Medicare Supplement plans.

 Days 1-60: $0 coinsurance for each benefit period